dlang-community/Pegged/README.md

 assert(parseTree2.capture == ["0", "+", "123", "-", "456"]);
 ```

+Even for such a simple grammar and such a simple expression, the resulting parse tree is a bit long to be shown here.
+See [the result here](https://github.com/PhilippeSigaud/Pegged/wiki/Parse-Result)

 By default, the grammars do not silently consume spaces, as this is the standard behavior for PEGs.
 There is an opt-out though, with the simple `<` arrow instead of `<-` (you can see it in the previous example).

 Here is a little [tutorial](https://github.com/PhilippeSigaud/Pegged/wiki/Pegged-Tutorial).